-- Canon 5D Mark IV – this is my primary camera
+- Canon R6* – This is my primary camera body!

-- Canon 5D Mark III – this is my backup camera should my primary ever fail.
+- Canon 5D Mark IV* – this is my backup camera should my primary ever fail.

 - Canon 35mm 1.4 Lens* – I use this 99% of the time at lifestyle newborn sessions!
 It is the perfect lens for shooting indoors, because it lets a lot of light in, and is also wide enough to take in the scene in most nurseries and homes

 - Canon 50mm 1.2 Lens* – I’ll occasionally pop on my 50mm lens for close up shots of baby!